sagarvadn/sagarvadn/README.md

 My expertise extends to full-stack applications, where I've seamlessly integrated React, Next.js, Node.js, and MongoDB.
 I actively participate in code reviews, offering constructive feedback to foster a collaborative and growth-oriented environment.

-My passion lies in optimizing website performance, consistently striving to enhance speed and usability.
+My passion lies in optimizing website performance, and consistently enhancing speed and usability.
 I'm eager to contribute my skills to innovative projects and explore new opportunities in web development.

 Let's connect and explore how we can collaborate on exciting ventures in the digital space.